rocjs/roc/docs/Commands.md

 An object containing information about the `name` and the `version` as strings for the CLI that was invoked.

 ### `arguments`
-An object with the arguments that was passed to the command.
+An object with the arguments that were passed to the command.

 #### `managed`
 An object with values matching the defined arguments from the commands meta information as key-value.

 #### `unmanaged`
-An array with the arguments that was not managed by Roc.
+An array with the arguments that were not managed by Roc.

 ### `options`
-An object with the options that was passed to the command.
+An object with the options that were passed to the command.
 Will not include options from the settings.

 #### `managed`
 An object with options matching the defined options from the commands meta information as key-value.

 #### `unmanaged`
-An object with options that was not managed by Roc.
+An object with options that were not managed by Roc.

 ### `extraArguments`
 An array with the arguments that are defined after `--` on the command line.

 ## Define new commands & groups
-To define new commands that extension will need to either use the [`command`](/docs/RocObject.md#commands)  property on the [Roc object](/docs/RocObject.md) or return a command property form the [`init`](/docs/RocObject.md#init) function.
+To define new commands that extension will need to either use the [`command`](/docs/RocObject.md#commands)  property on the [Roc object](/docs/RocObject.md) or return a command property from the [`init`](/docs/RocObject.md#init) function.

 __Example__
 ```javascript